-Reb Shimshon Barski was a descendent of Rebbe Nachman was one of the leaders of the Breslov community in Uman, Ukraine until the 1930s.
+Reb Shimshon Barski was a descendant of Rebbe Nachman and was one of the leaders of the Breslov community in Uman, Ukraine until the 1930s.
 The Breslov Research Institute book A Bit More Advice is an English translation of his commentary on Rebbe Nachman’s Likutey Eitzot.

 We also have some of Rabbi Barski’s letters.
 I’d like to share one with you.
 It’s about anger and children.
 He writes:

 Please tell me how my precious grandson, Yisrael, is, may he live a long, productive life.

 Has he started cheder?
 Does he know the Alef-Beis and the nekudos?
 Does the teacher teach him the blessings to say on the different types of food and drink?

 Make sure to be gentle with him, no matter what.
 Don’t frighten or scare the child in the least, no matter what.
 A child’s mind is extremely sensitive, as you know, so it’s totally unacceptable to scare a child or make him anxious on account of anything.
 This might, G-d forbid, cause something unfortunate to happen.

 Likewise, tell his teacher not to show any anger or annoyance, or to frighten or worry the child.
 Whether he’s teaching him the siddur, the blessings, or anything else, he should do it gently, without being angry or aggravated.
 Again, this is to prevent the child’s mind from becoming crippled, G-d forbid.

 No matter what, no excuses, make sure to do what I’ve outlined in this letter, and in His mercy, may Hashem help you to raise him and all your children up to Torah and mitzvos with holy success and pride.